informalsystems/hermes-sdk/docs/notes/encoding.md

 }
 ```

-Compared to the simple versions, the `CanEncodeMut` and `CanDecodeMut` traits accept mutable `EncodeBuffer` and `DecodeBuffer` thtat can be modified during the encoding process.
+Compared to the simple versions, the `CanEncodeMut` and `CanDecodeMut` traits accept mutable `EncodeBuffer` and `DecodeBuffer` that can be modified during the encoding process.

-It is usually possible to define generic implementations of `CanEncode` and `CanDecode` that calls `CanEncodeMut` and `CanDecodeMut`, and perform conversion between the `Encoded` abstract type and the `EncodeBuffer` and `DecodeBuffer` abstract types.
+It is usually possible to define generic implementations of `CanEncode` and `CanDecode` that call `CanEncodeMut` and `CanDecodeMut`, and perform conversion between the `Encoded` abstract type and the `EncodeBuffer` and `DecodeBuffer` abstract types.
 As a result, once we have implemented `CanEncodeMut` and `CanDecodeMut` for a given `Value`, we can usually also get the `CanEncode` and `CanDecode` implementations for free.

 ## Encoder Composition